pradnyajk/PCPred/README.md

 ## Prerequisites

 - Install [Docker](https://www.docker.com/) on your system.
-- R is not needed on your local machine — it's inside the container.
+- R is not needed on your local machine, it's inside the container.

 ## Input Data Format